 Every one of these animals had a role in this environment, whether they were primary producers or primary consumers, they each had a niche.

-Indarctos was a 12 foot relative of modern bears- a formidable predator.
-Considering Indartcos had long legs and a large stature, it would have easily preyed on small, grazing animals such as Pliohippus and Hemiauchenia.
+Indarctos oregonensis was a 12 foot relative of modern bears- a formidable predator.
+Considering Indarctos had long legs and a large stature, it would have easily preyed on small, grazing animals such as Pliohippus and Hemiauchenia.

 Teleoceras was a grazer and mixed feeder, like its modern African rhino relatives.
 This animal had short legs and a barrel chest, built much like a modern hippo, but more closely related to a rhinoceros.

 Amebelodon was similar in size to a modern elephant, but had four tusks.
 Gomphotheres, nick named “shovel-tusked”, would have used these protrusions for protection or to remove low hanging vegetation from trees.
-Most modern artistic renditions portray the Amebelodon as having a trunk (or proboscis), used for grabbing vegetation and selectively browsing on leaves or branches.
+Data from its skull indicate Amebelodon as having a trunk (or proboscis), used for grabbing vegetation and selectively browsing on leaves or branches.

 Hemiauchenia vera was a long-necked, intermediate feeder with a browsing preference.
-It looked similar to a modern llama, but is more closely related to camels.
-H. vera had only two was of defending itself from predators; staying with the heard or spitting, much like its camels and llamas relatives.
+H. vera had only two ways of defending itself from predators; staying with the heard or spitting, much like its camels and llamas relatives.

 It is thought that Machairodus lived in this time, although there are only fragments of its existence in the fossil record.
 This saber toothed feline would have been an ambush hunter, as its legs were too short for a sustained chase with something like Pliohippus.
 Machairodus had smaller saber teeth than some of its relatives, which fit in its mouth more conformably while still being long and effective for its ambush hunting style.